flannon/btap/README.md

     $ sudo btap -a

   * Sets system microphone input levels to zero.
 This isn't perfect, but for a quick and dirty solution it gets the job done.
-For future versions I want actually disable adio input.
+A better solution would be to actually disable audio input.
   * Disables the quicktime video driver.
   * Kills any processes that are currently using the video driver
   * Loads a lauchd script to monitor the video and audio input state and disable them again should another process enable input.
-  * Logging <needs descripton>
+  * Logging  - not yet implemented. <needs descripton>
   * Reenables audio and video with the -a flag.

     $ btap